bokulich-lab/q2-fondue/tutorial/tutorial.md

 * *metadata.qza* of semantic type `SRAMetadata`
 * *paired_reads.qza* of semantic type `SampleData[PairedEndSequencesWithQuality]`
 * *single_reads.qza* of semantic type `SampleData[SequencesWithQuality]`
+* *failed_ids.qza* of semantic type `SRAFailedIDs`

-It is important to know that q2-fondue always generates two files, one for paired end and one for single end reads, however only one of them contains the sequencing data we want.
+It is important to know that q2-fondue always generates two sequence artifacts, one for paired end and one for single end reads, however only one of them contains the sequencing data we want.
 How can we now find out which raw sequence file we should be using?
 These are your options: